To answer “how nuclear fusion works,” perhaps we should first ask, “how does the sun work?”

 How Do Nuclear Reactors Work?

-There are two broad categories of nuclear reactors: fission reactors, which split heavy atoms apart into less-heavy atoms to produce byproducts such as neutron radiation, radioactive waste, and most importantly, excess energy released that can be converted to electricity to power our homes and industries; and fusion reactors, which combine light atoms into less-light atoms to produce byproducts such as neutron radiation and (in theory) excess energy.
+There are two broad categories of nuclear reactors: nuclear fission reactors, which split heavy atoms apart into less-heavy atoms to produce byproducts such as neutron radiation, radioactive waste, and most importantly, an excess amount of energy released that can be converted to electricity to power our homes and industries; and nuclear fusion reactors, which combine light atoms into less-light atoms to produce byproducts such as neutron radiation and (in theory) excess energy production.
+Nuclear fusion as a source of energy production—fusion power—is the holy grail of fusion research.

 Fusion vs. Fission

 A nuclear fission reactor uses uranium as fuel.
 When a uranium atom becomes excited and destabilized by exposure to neutron radiation, it breaks apart into smaller atoms such as barium and krypton and releases more neutron radiation, which in turn excites and breaks apart more uranium atoms, causing a chain reaction.
 The energy released causes water in the reactor to boil, turning into steam and turning a turbine, which then produces electricity.
 Some of the lighter elements produced in these chain reactions are quite radioactive and take tens of thousands of years or longer to decay, making disposal problematic.
-It’s also possible for nuclear fission reactors to melt down if the chain reaction gets out of control, as what happened in Chernobyl and Three Mile Island.
+It’s also possible for nuclear fission reactors to melt down if the chain reaction gets out of control, as what happened in Chernobyl and Three Mile Island; this dangerous reaction results in an escalating release of heat and radiation, an occurrence that is only possible with fission vs fusion which cannot experience a meltdown.
 Modern reactors are designed with incredibly redundant safety and shutoff systems to prevent these sorts of disaster scenarios.

 Not every nuclear fission reactor is a power plant designed to produce electricity.
 Non-power-generating research reactors are used for their neutron output for applications such as radiation survivability testing, neutron radiography, and medical isotope production.

 Fusion nuclear reactors are an altogether different beast from fission reactors.
 For starters, fusion works with much lighter elements.
 In the sun, we mainly see hydrogen, the lightest element, fused together to create helium, the second-lightest element.
-Here on Earth, fusion reactors combine deuterium and tritium, two heavy hydrogen isotopes.
+Here on Earth, fusion reactors combine deuterium and tritium as fusion fuel, two heavy hydrogen isotopes.
 We choose to use deuterium and tritium for nuclear fusion fuel instead of emulating the hydrogen-hydrogen and helium-helium fusion reactions like our sun.
-This is because while the sun’s method works fine due to its gargantuan mass and size, at our much more modest scale, we can more easily induce a fusion reaction with a deuterium atom colliding with another deuterium atom (or tritium atoms) than with a hydrogen or helium fusion reaction.
+This is because while the sun’s method works fine due to its gargantuan mass and size, at our much more modest scale using fusion devices, we can more easily induce a fusion reaction with a deuterium atom colliding with another deuterium atom (or tritium atoms) than with a hydrogen or helium fusion reaction.

 Nuclear Byproducts and Radioactive Half-Life

-One of the huge benefits of nuclear fusion over fission, and what makes it such an attractive energy source compared to not only fission but also basically every other energy source, is the waste material it leaves behind.
-Fission reactors leave behind very heavy elements from the splitting of uranium atoms which remain highly radioactive for up to tens or hundreds of thousands of years.
+One of the huge benefits of nuclear fusion over fission, and what makes it such an attractive source of energy compared to not only fission but also basically every other energy source, is the waste material it leaves behind.
+Nuclear fission reactors leave behind very heavy elements from the splitting of uranium atoms which remain highly radioactive for up to tens or hundreds of thousands of years.

 Every unstable and radioactive isotope has a “half-life,” or the amount of time it takes for half of any given sample of the material to decay into a stabler isotope that is no longer radioactive.
 For example, uranium-235, the particular isotope of uranium used as nuclear fuel, has a half-life of over seven hundred million years, while molybdenum-99, an isotope used to produce contrast agents for medical imaging, has a half-life of roughly two and a half days.